InfiniteEndeavours/Portfolio-Site/README.md

 ![Ethan Pitt Portfolio Site Color Palette](docs/colors.png)

-The palette I am using is based [off of this space palette](https://colorhunt.co/palette/06283d1363df47b5ffdff6ff), however the secondary color, #47B5FF, has been modified to #57BCFF, which allows it to pass WebAIM WCAG AAA standards on a black background while still sticking to the original theme.
+The palette I am using is based [off of this palette](https://colorhunt.co/palette/06283d1363df47b5ffdff6ff), however the secondary color, #47B5FF, has been modified to #57BCFF, which allows it to pass WebAIM WCAG AAA standards on a black background while still sticking to the original theme.

 ## Typography

 .
-To match the space color palette, I am using the 'Space Mono font' from Google Fonts.
+'Space Mono' font from Google Fonts.
+This will be used for headings.
 It is a monospace font.

 .
-Trispace will be used for the body text.
+'Trispace' font from Google Fonts.
+This will be used for the body text.
 This is a sans-serif font.

 ## Features